graphql/graphiql/examples/monaco-graphql-webpack/README.md

 ### Setup

-`yarn` and `yarn start` from this folder to start webpack dev server
+`pnpm` and `pnpm start` from this folder to start webpack dev server

 ### JS only